 More than 50,000 public schools across the country use Title I funds to provide additional academic support and learning opportunities to help low-achieving children master challenging curricula and meet state standards in core academic subjects.
 For example, funds support extra instruction in reading and mathematics, as well as special preschool, after-school, and summer programs to extend and reinforce the regular school curriculum.

-- Provide a Dean of Students and Assistant Dean to monitor students’ success in school
+- Provide a dean of students and assistant dean to monitor student success in school.

 Federal Programs Coordinator:

-Freire’s Federal Programs Coordinator is Max Matthews.
-He can be reached at 267-583-4456 or email@example.com.
-He works for Build the Future Education Collaborative, which acts as the central administrative office for Freire.
+Freire’s Federal Programs Coordinator is Tanza Pugliese.
+She can be reached at 267-583-4465 or firstname.lastname@example.org.
+She works for the Freire Schools Network Office, which acts as the central administrative office for Freire.

 Annual Title I Meeting for Families: